awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

 completed the workshop, and before getting into the **cleanup** section.
 {{% /notice %}}

  * How would you scale down the number of pods in the replica back to the default 3 ?
-How would the pods be removed ?
-From which nodes ?
+How would the pods be removed?
+From which nodes?

- * How would and when you expect Cluster Autoscaler to Scale in the cluster ?
+ * How would and when you expect Cluster Autoscaler to Scale in the cluster?

  * What will happen when modifying Cluster Autoscaler **expander** configuration from **random**  to **least-waste**.
 What happens when we increase the replicas back to 13 ?
 What happens if we increase the number of replicas to 20?
-Can you predict which group of node will be expandeded in each case: (a) 4vCPUs 16GB RAM (b) 8vCPUs 32GB RAM ?
-What's Cluster Autoscaler log looking like in this case ?
+Can you predict which group of node will be expandeded in each case: (a) 4vCPUs 16GB RAM (b) 8vCPUs 32GB RAM?
+What's Cluster Autoscaler log looking like in this case?

- * At the moment auto-scaling group is setup to use the [lowest price](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) allocation strategy and using 4 pools.
-Can you think of a different alternative allocation strategy to help reduce the frequency of interruptions on EC2 Spot nodes ?
+ * At the moment AWS auto-scaling groups backing up the nodegroups are setup to use the [lowest price](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) allocation strategy, using the 4 cheapest pools in each AZ.
+Can you think of a different alternative **allocation strategy** to help reduce the frequency of interruptions on EC2 Spot nodes ?
+Why would it be beneficial to run such strategy in a production system ?